 For the female teachers, make sure to find out which bars are having ladies night during the week as you will get free drinks and entry!
 Aside from the clubs, other popular activities at night include races on a Wednesday night at Happy Valley, The Symphony of lights across the harbour and the Temple Street market in Kowloon.

-This article was published on November 9, 2020.
+This article was originally published on November 9, 2020 and was last updated on January 6, 2021.